 While these chemicals are effective UV blockers and can help reduce the negative human health impacts from sun exposure, at high concentrations, octinoxate and oxybenzone act as endocrine disruptors and become toxic to fish and corals.
 Impacts can include fish deformities and the impaired health of coral polyps (the building blocks of coral reefs), which exacerbates the rate of coral bleaching.
 Bleached coral prevents the reef’s ability to act as an important nursery and feeding ground for hundreds of marine species.
 Damaged ecosystems also lose the benefits provided by healthy, functioning reefs, such as coastal protection from storm surge, and recreational value from snorkeling, scuba diving and wildlife viewing.

 Popular Hawai’i beaches experience high concentrations of sunscreen in coastal waters year-round!
 After arriving on the islands, tourists often hit the beach to explore the coastal beauty, including a once thriving marine environment and reef ecosystem.
 For instance, Hanauma Bay experiences about 2,600 visitors daily.
 In an effort to protect their skin from the sun, thousands of people lather on different types of sunscreen before jumping into the ocean.
-Unfortunately, that sunscreen doesn’t stay on the skin, and it’s estimated that 500 tons of sunscreen enter Hawaii’s waters every day.
+Unfortunately, that sunscreen doesn’t stay on the skin, and it’s estimated that 14,000 tons of sunscreen enter the world’s marine waters every year.

 Even if beachgoers just sunbathe on the beach, studies have found that sunscreen can leach from the skin when showering.
 An after-beach rinse can send those chemicals down the drain, pass through the wastewater treatment facility, and enter the marine environment through ocean outfalls.